JeffRocchio/jeffHAautomations/README.md

 # jeffHAautomations
-My Home Assistant automation repo
+This repo is being used my me, privately, to project-manage my ongoing Home Assistant automations.